 Keck Graduate Institute, located in Claremont, California, offers a Master of Business and Science (MBS), a blend of biotechnology and graduate-level business knowledge.
 KGI’s curriculum is grounded in industry-related technical courses and an MBA-style business course.
 Additionally, graduates can expect to complete biotech projects sponsored by top life science companies.
 Furthermore, KGI also prides itself on placing over 90 percent of its professionals within six months of graduation.
 Students can connect with a huge network of more than 1000 MBS alumni to obtain the latest biotechnology trends and business trends.

-Morehouse of School of Medicine grants a Master of Science in Biomedical Sciences, a 2-year program.
+Morehouse of School of Medicine grants an MS in Medical Sciences, a 2-year program.
 It’s designed to equip students with relevant biomedical science skills for entry into medical school.
 It offers a challenging biomedical science and public health curriculum.
 The program features graduate courses in biochemistry, anatomy, physiology, public health and epidemiology fundamentals, etc.

 We investigated a significant number of colleges granting a master’s in biomedical sciences.
 Our final list of 17 schools is according to the graduation rate and each college’s curriculum depth.
 Topping our list is Charles R. Drew University as the best college with the highest graduation rate and a comprehensive curriculum.